Mahsahebdel/e2_ridekit/README.md

 If you use E2-RideKit in an academic work, please consider citing our paper:
 A Holistic Approach for Equity-aware Carbon Reduction of Ridesharing Platforms; Mahsa Sahebdel, Ali Zeynali, Noman Bashir, Prashant Shenoy, Mohammad Hajiesmaili.
 [e-Energy 2024]

+The BibTex citation is given below.

+@inproceedings{sahebdel2024holistic,
+  title={A Holistic Approach for Equity-aware Carbon Reduction of Ridesharing Platforms}, author={Sahebdel, Mahsa and Zeynali, Ali and Bashir, Noman and Shenoy, Prashant and Hajiesmaili, Mohammad}, booktitle={Proceedings of the [e-Energy 2024]}, year={2024}
+}

 ## Help and Resources